Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms

 where $\tau_{ j \leftarrow i}^0$ satisfies the constraint in Eq.~(\ref{Feq2b})

 and $f_{ j \leftarrow i}$ satisfies

 The number of $\tau_{ j \leftarrow i}$ to be evaluated is equal to the number of the bonds.
 The number of equations in Eq.~(\ref{Feq2b}) is equal to the number of the plaques.
-The number of equations from Eq.~(\ref{Feq3}) is equal to the number of sites$-1$, due to the fact that the total charge is fixed in the calculation, thus, requiring local charge conservation at all sites is redundant by one.
+The number of equations from Eq.~(\ref{Feq3}) is equal to the number of sites$-1$, where $-1$ comes from the fact that the total charge is fixed in the calculation, thus, requiring local charge conservation at all sites is redundant by one.
 The number of unknowns to be obtained and the number of equations have the following relation